syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Getting-Started.md

 ## Adding Relational data source to SfPivotGrid Control

-Right-click on the project in the solution explorer and select *Add -> New Folder* and then name the folder as **"ViewModel"**.
+Right-click on the project in the solution explorer and select *Add -> New Folder* and then name the folder as `ViewModel`.

 Then create a new class file by right-click on the project in the solution explorer and select *Add -> New Item -> Class*.
 In "Add New Item" window, provide the name of the class as ProductSales.cs and click **OK**.